alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">vlan-per-subscriber</a>.
 I am going to briefly describe them according to the context of our test lab.

-Dynamic interfaces (dynamic VIF) are created automatically by the_router in a response to user packets coming to a router port.
-They cannot be created by a user via rcli interface or by a configuration file command.
-In order the router to create a dynamic VIF it should be informed on which port it should expect a user traffic that should be processed using dynamic VIFs.
+Dynamic interfaces (dynamic VIF) are created automatically by TheRouter software in a response to user packets received at a router port.
+They cannot be created via rcli interface or using a configuration file command.
+In order the router to start creating dynamic VIFs it should be configured on which port it should expect a subscribers traffic that should be processed using dynamic VIFs.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2

-When the_router receives on such a port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
-Vlan id values for the new virtual interface are gathered from the packet's ethernet header.
+When TheRouter receives on such port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
+VLAN id values for the new virtual interface are gathered from the packet's ethernet header.

-RADIUS request to authorize a creation of new dynamic VIF contains data about subsriber's vlan.
+A RADIUS request to authorize creation of a new dynamic VIF contains subsriber's VLAN data.
-RADIUS response should contain the data requied to configure IP protocol for a new dynamic VIF and IP forwarding in the case of ip unnumbered.
+RADIUS response should contain the data required to configure IP protocol of a new dynamic VIF.

 ### 6.1.1.
 Viewing ip subscrubers

-	h4 ~ # rcli sh subsc
+	h4 ~ # $rvrf rcli sh subsc
 	vlan    subsc ip        mode    port    ingress_car     egress_car      rx_pkts tx_pkts
 		...
 	0.130                   1       0       200 mbit/s      200 mbit/s      0       0
 		...

-The "sh subsc" command also ouputs a list of L2/L3 subscriber sessions, therefore some field values may be blank.
+The "sh subsc" command also outputs a list of L2/L3 subscriber sessions, therefore some field values may be blank.
-For example, a dynamic VIF "subsc ip" field is blank.
+For example, the dynamic VIF "subsc ip" field is blank.

 ### 6.1.2.
-Dynamic vif routing
+Routing of Dynamic VIF

-When a radius response to dynamic VIF creation request includes radius VSA attribute "therouter_ip_unnumbered", TheRouter creates a route for a subscriber.
+If a radius response to a dynamic VIF creation request includes the radius VSA attribute "therouter_ip_unnumbered", TheRouter creates a route for a subscriber.
 Detailed description of this process is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#authorization-response">
 Radius Authorization responce</a>.

 Insure that a route has been created:

-	h4 ~ # rcli sh ip route
+	h4 ~ # $rvrf rcli sh ip route
 	...
 	10.10.0.11/32 C dev dvif0.130 src 10.10.0.1
 	...

-10.10.0.11 is an ip address value included in a radius reply. dvif1.0.130 is the name of a dynamic interface.
-"1.0.130" substring of the name is a concatenation of values of the fields port_id, svid, cvid
+10.10.0.11 is the IP address value included in the radius reply. dvif1.0.130 is the name of a dynamic interface.
+"1.0.130" substring of the name is a concatenation of values of the fields port_id, svid, cvid.

 ## 6.2.
 L2/L3 connected subscribers